MichaelPonte/READMEGenerator/README.md

-# Testing Generator
+# README Generator

   ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

   ## Description

-  I am providing this descriptions to see if the README generator i have created is working properly
+  This application is a README generator that uses the terminal and the package inquirer to ask the user different questions to add the created README file.
+The README file is then generated with all the users information they had provided.

   ## Table of Contents